 3. Longevity

 You must ascertain that you will be given enough support with regards to training of employees as well as advertising.
 Franchisees are often required to contribute a percentage of their income to a common advertising fund.
 Find out also how the fund is disbursed.
-Check also if you get discounts or reimbursements if you finance your own advertising campaigns.
+Check also if you get discounts or reimbursements if you finance your own advertising campaigns.6.
+Costs (Initial and On-going)

 Of course you must be prepared to pay the cost of franchising a business.
 Needless to point out that it must be less than the projected income to gain a good margin of profit based on the time frame of leasing the business.
 Compute your overhead expenses or on-going expenses such as rentals, wages, utilities, transportation and taxes against the projected gross income before plunging in!